-Corporate Leaders Business Unit Presidents Why Selected Adjusted EBITDA Pre-Variable Compensation ("Pre-VC") EBITA Adjusted EBITDA focuses on underlying operational performance, is responsive to stockholder feedback to align compensation metrics with the metrics that investors use to evaluate performance.
-Pre-VC EBITA focuses on the "bottom-line" at the operating group level and thus provides a strong measure of the operational contribution to enterprise profitability.
-NSR Operating Margin % Operating Cash Flow NSR Operating Margin focuses on underlying operational performance, including executing on restructuring and margin enhancing initiatives while focusing business development time and capital on the most profitable opportunities.
-Cash Flow incentivizes disciplined growth and risk management, operational efficiency and working capital management.
-It ensures working capital management is prioritized as a key contributor to long-term performance and ROIC, and strong operating cash flow supports the Company's capital allocation policy to return substantially all cash and cash flow to stockholders through share repurchases.
-Key Performance Indica ator ("KPI") Assessment Encourages focus on the achievement of the Company's non-financial strategic objectives including sustainability and ESG

-Targets for the financial metrics above aligned with earnings guidance provided to our stockholders and/or our financial plan.
+Corporate Leaders Business Unit Presidents Why Selected Adjusted EBITDA Pre-Variable Compensation ("Pre-VC") EBITA Adjusted EBITDA focuses on underlying operational performance is responsive to stockholder feedback to align compensation metrics with the metrics that investors use to evaluate performance. (, / Pre-VC EBITA focuses on the "bottom-line" at the operating group level and thus provides a strong measure of the operational contribution to enterprise profitability.
+NSR Operating Margin focuses on underlying operational performance, including executing on restructuring and margin enhancing initiatives while focusing business development time and capital on the most profitable opportunities.
+NSR Operating Margin % Operating Cash Flow Cash Flow incentivizes disciplined growth and risk management, operational efficiency and working capital management.
+It ensure working capital management is prioritized as a key contributor to long-term performance and ROIC, and strong operating cash flow supports the Company's capital allocation policy to return substantially all cash and cash flow to stockholders through share repurchases.
+Key Performance Indicator ("KPI") Assessment Encourages focus on the achievement of the Company's non- financial strategic objectives including sustainability and ESG gets for the financial metrics above aligned with earnings guidance provided to our stockholders and/or our financial plan.